 So what are the most popular names right now?
-We’ve ranked Swedish girls’ names here by popularity, according to the 2020 figures from Sweden’s official statistics bureau.
-And here are the top ten Swedish girls’ names for newborns.
+We’ve ranked Swedish girls’ names here by popularity.
+So, here are the top ten Swedish girls’ names for newborns.

 Some Swedish names originate from ancient Norse sagas, some from more recent traditions, while others derive from nature or religious cultures.